Keong Saik Road is having a moment right now, giving us more reason to hop over to the hip ‘hood.

 Wine & Chef

 We never thought we’d see Hokkien and Italian cuisine come together but here we are.
 Wine & Chef blends both cuisines with dishes like Asian herb duck confit, a salmon risotto: soy and coriander cured salmon fillet with mascarpone and ‘Hokkien mee’ with crab claw, flower clams and in-house rendered lard.
 Wash it down with a glass of wine from their featured collection or take a bottle from the wine cellar home.

 Wine & Chef, 7 Keong Saik Road, Singapore 089115

-When a restaurant serves only Chinese roast, rice and noodles with wanton, you know it’s gotta be good.
-The roast meats at Foong Kee is probably one of the best in town and if the snaking queues during lunch hour don’t entice you, we don’t know what will.
+When a restaurant serves only Chinese roast and wanton noodles, you know it has to be good.
+The roast meat at Foong Kee is probably one of the best in town and if the snaking queues at lunch hour don’t entice you, we don’t know what will.
 Order the mixed platter of sio bak (roasted pork belly), roast duck and char siew to try the best of everything.
 Add a plate of wanton noodles and you’ve got yourself a hearty meal.